The Attention Games: Catching Focus Through Fun

 Concentration Game: “Freeze” Time

 Having trouble teaching your child to sit still?
 Play “statue.”
 Have your son make goofy poses until you shout, “Freeze!”
 He should hold that position for a set time (maybe 10 seconds, for starters).
 If he remains motionless the entire time, he gets to turn you into a statue.
 If she has energy to burn off, go outside and play freeze tag!

 Here’s a variation for fairytale (and superhero) fans: Pretend she’s been caught in a magic spell, and have her freeze herself, lying down, like Sleeping Beauty.
 She stays still and quiet until the Fairy Godparent (you) unfreezes her.

-Try Tabletop Games
+Tabletop Games for Focus

 Give your child one-on-one time with mom or dad while working together on a puzzle, coloring a picture, finger painting, or engaging in water play (driving boats in the sink, pouring water into funnels or sieves).
 These activities engage a child as she learns to sit and focus.

 If she can’t get motivated for these games, make it a competition!
 Race to see who can put five puzzle pieces together first, or who can use the most colors in their picture.
 Gradually increase the amount of time you spend doing these activities.
 Praise her for her achievements.

 Children with ADHD often need reminders to stay on task.
 Research has shown that music helps the brain — especially the ADD brain — organize time and space, aiding in learning and memory.
 In other words, it’s harder for her to get distracted if her voice, mind, and body are all focusing on a task!
 Sing the “Tidy Up Song” with your child, to help him remember he’s cleaning up toys right now.
 Lyrics can be as simple as: “Tidy up.
 Tidy up.
 Everybody tidy up.”